purpleteam-labs/purpleteam-doc/local/local-Docker.md

      `curl 172.25.0.1:3001`
    * Or use wget with no install
      `wget -O - 172.25.0.1:3001`
-2. Verifying connectivity with zap containers (Once the regex in the [docker-compose](https://github.com/purpleteam-labs/purpleteam-s2-containers/blob/main/app-slave/docker-compose.yml) file of purpleteam-s2-containers app-slave was setup correctly, and of course watching what's happening in the zap container with the `docker logs` command), like so:
+2. Verifying connectivity with zap containers (Once the regex in the [docker-compose](https://github.com/purpleteam-labs/purpleteam-s2-containers/blob/main/app-emissary/docker-compose.yml) file of purpleteam-s2-containers app-emissary was setup correctly, and of course watching what's happening in the zap container with the `docker logs` command), like so:
-  `curl appslave-zap_1:8080/UI`
+  `curl appemissary-zap_1:8080/UI`
-  `curl appslave-zap_2:8080/UI`
+  `curl appemissary-zap_2:8080/UI`
   `curl 172.25.0.8:8080/UI`